Jaerverson/Urna-Eletronica-em-C/README.md

 - 👋 Hi, I'm @Wagner-tech7
-- 👀'm interested in learning about technology, upgrading and working in the field
+- 👀 I'm interested in learning about technology, upgrading and working in the field
-- 🌱'm learning JS, HTML, CSS, C
+- 🌱 I'm learning JS, HTML, CSS, C
 - 📫 How to get to me:
 Instagram @waggnerr_
 personal email: jaerversonwagner@gmail.com